php-http/documentation/plugins/headers.rst

 Default headers values
 ----------------------

-The plugin ``HeaderDefaultPlugin`` allows to set default values for given headers.
+The plugin ``HeaderDefaultsPlugin`` allows to set default values for given headers.
 That means if a header is not set, it will be added.
 However, if the header already is present, the request is left unchanged.